hussam95/wikiart-api-data/readme.md

 # Details
 The script consists of three main files: main.py, api_calls.py, and auth.py.

-main.py is the entry point of the script.
+`main.py` is the entry point of the script.
 It calls the functions defined in api_calls.py to get the artists, paintings, and painting details from the WikiArt API and saves the images and information to disk.

-api_calls.py contains the functions that make API calls to the WikiArt API to retrieve the artists, paintings, and painting details.
+`api_calls.py` contains the functions that make API calls to the WikiArt API endpoints to retrieve the artists, paintings, and painting details.

-auth.py contains the authentication information needed to access the WikiArt API.
+`auth.py` contains the authentication information needed to access the WikiArt API.

 The user can control the number of artists they want to download images for by changing the num_pages parameter in the function get_artists() in the main.py file.
 By default, the script downloads images of 60 artists per page.
+So, if you have set num_pages to 1, it will fetch all available images of 60 artists.
+To get data for fewer than 60 artists, you can use slicing on the first argument of the `get_paintings()` method in the `main.py module`.
+This will allow you to fetch only a specific subset of paintings for artists defined by the slicing.

 The script uses the WikiArt API to retrieve the data and images.
 WikiArt is a digital library of fine art that provides access to high-quality images and information about artworks from various cultures and time periods.